rookie-me/silverstripe-oauth/README.md

 }
 ```

 Throwing an exception from the `handleToken()` method will result in all other handlers being cancelled, the exception message being logged, and a "400 Bad Request" error page being shown to the user.
-The method can also return an instance of `SS_HTTPResponse` which will be output to the browser after all remaining handlers have been run.
+The method can also return an instance of `HTTPResponse` which will be output to the browser after all remaining handlers have been run.

+## Notes
+There are some components of the original module that have yet to be updated:
+- Unit Tests
+- Automatically updating the service configuration with `redirectUri` config option if left blank